 Nepal’s subsequent governments have seemed more interested in remaining in power than serving the country and the people.
 This has proven true again and again — the latest political crisis ensued by internal feud in the ruling Communist Party of Nepal.
 Nepali governments have seemed less interested in understanding the international dynamics and providing required policy and professional back-ups to uplift Nepal’s status in the international arena.
 Not to mention their indifference in terms of people’s needs and aspirations.
 Consequently, nothing significant has been achieved, rather the opposite compared to Nepal’s history of professional diplomacy.
 We acknowledge the work of Nepal’s embassy and staff, but in the increasingly chaotic world order or rather a disorder, it is not enough.

 But there’s a way to stop this sorry situation — and we need your help.

 We need to further deepen Nepal-US friendship and ensure that the values we both share remain safe in Nepal.
 Nepal Matters for America is working non-stop to fill that diplomatic gap.
-Since we identified this weakness and began our initiative in this political town with an understanding with Nepal Congressional Caucus at the Capitol Hill three years ago, we have been able to establish ourselves as the premier Nepal think tank in Washington.
+Since we identified this weakness and began our initiative in this political town with an understanding with Nepal Congressional Caucus at the Capitol Hill four years ago, we have been able to establish ourselves as the premier Nepal think tank in Washington.
 We are so proud to share with you that the policy influence we generated here by reaching out to US governmental and non-governmental organizations, experts and media as well as the diplomatic community is unprecedented.